Anna Colquhoun, MSc. Integrative Therapeutic Counsellor MBACP, MBPsS

 - sense of self / self-esteem

 I hold an MSc Therapeutic Counselling (British Association of Counselling and Psychotherapy (BACP) accredited) and a British Psychological Society (BPS) recognised BSc Psychology.
-These trainings lasted for six years in total.
+I have also completed eating disorder treatment training in Enhanced Cognitive Behaviour Therapy at The Centre for Research on Dissemination at Oxford, Oxford University Department of Psychiatry.
+These trainings lasted for over six years.

 I hold both public liability and professional indemnity insurance.

 I am registered with the Information Commissioner's Office (ICO).